SKarakayaa/SKarakayaa/README.md

 ## Job 🏢

-I'm working as a Software Developer at [YD Yazılım](https://ydyazilim.com/tr/)
+I'm working as a Software Developer at [KoçSistem](https://www.kocsistem.com.tr/)

 ## I'm currently working on 🔭